madmachineio/docs/docs/how-to/write-library.md

 ---
-id: library
-title: Library
+title: Write a library
-description: How to write and use a library
+description: How to write a library
-slug: /library
 ---

 # Library